 Gentleness and baby steps.

-It is easy to become overwhelmed by the task of recovering from an eating disorder that has been a part of your life for years.
+It’s easy to become overwhelmed by the task of recovering from an eating disorder that’s been a part of your life for years.
 Maybe even decades.
 Struggling is also a normal part of the journey.

 Next time you feel yourself thinking, “I should be past this by now,” remind yourself of these 3 things: